-Illinois-bound I-74 shut down due to crash
+UPDATE: Detour in place following crash; I-74 shut down Illinois-bound

+QUAD CITIES (KWQC) - UPDATE 11:50 a.m.: A detour is now in place following a crash on the I-74 Bridge.

+The IDOT's website shows a 4-minute delay.
+The detour is listed below.

-QUAD CITIES (KWQC) - UPDATE 11:40 a.m.: IDOT's website has updated saying the road is blocked between Exit 4: US 67; Grant Street and State Street and the Mississippi River Bridge (Bettendorf).
+UPDATE 11:40 a.m.: IDOT's website has updated saying the road is blocked between Exit 4: US 67; Grant Street and State Street and the Mississippi River Bridge (Bettendorf).

 The road is blocked due to a crash.